-Before you do anything else, set yourself some regular working hours.
-If 9 'til 5 isn't really your thing, just discipline yourself by saying that you'll work at certain times.
-For example, between 8am and 11am every day with a two hour break for lunch and then start back up again at 1pm until 4pm.
+Set yourself some regular working hours.
+If nine 'til five isn't your thing, discipline yourself by saying that you'll work at certain times.
+For example, between 8 am, and 11 am every day with a two-hour break for lunch and then start back up again at 1 pm until 4 pm.
 Whichever suits you best.
 Set a routine and stick to it.

 Keep a diary to spark change

-To identify what's eating up your time, keep a diary.
-Log what you're doing throughout the day and you'll be able to spot those time-wasting activities that you could do without.
-Patterns will emerge and you'll be able to see where you can make changes.
+To identify what's eating up your time, keep a journal.
+Log what you're doing throughout the day, and you'll be able to spot those time-wasting activities that you could remove.
+Patterns will emerge, and you'll be able to see where you can make changes.

 Check emails only twice a day

-Emails are a pain and, if you're not careful, you could spend all day checking your inbox.
-Try to only check first thing, and then maybe once more after lunch.
+Emails are pain and, if you're not careful, you could spend all day checking your inbox.
+Try only to check first thing, and then maybe once more after lunch.
 Finally, switch off any email alert services to avoid distraction.

 Use social media sparingly

-Twitter and Facebook are awesome for business and make great marketing tools.
+Twitter and Facebook are fantastic for business and make great marketing tools.
 But they're also big time-wasters.
-Limit moments spent on social networks.
+Limit moments spent on social media.
 The world isn't going to end if you haven't tweeted in the last 10 minutes.

 Stop worrying about what other people think

-A lot of time and energy is always wasted on what other people think.
+A lot of time is wasted on what other people think.
 Who cares!
-Stop fretting over people's opinions on how you decide to run your business.
+Stop fretting about people's opinions on how you decide to run your business.
 Don't worry if someone criticises your work on Twitter.
 Don't take it personally if you lose a client.
 Just learn, take a mental note and move on.
-Don't dwell on negativity, it'll only make you miserable.
+Don't dwell on negativity; it'll only make you miserable.